Buying more lottery tickets is the only way to increase your chances of winning the jackpot. However, this strategy is not that simple.

 From a financial perspective, buying more tickets is a challenging strategy.
 Due to the lottery’s negative expected value, multiple tickets will inevitably lead to significant losses on average.

-As you can see, winning the lottery is not easy, even if you buy a boatload of tickets.
+As you can see, winning is not easy, even if you buy a boatload of tickets.

 Practical Tips for Smarter Lottery Play